astral-sh/ruff/CONTRIBUTING.md

 of your lint rule.

 Run `cargo dev generate-all` to generate the code for your new fixture.
-Then run Ruff locally with (e.g.) `cargo run check crates/ruff/resources/test/fixtures/pycodestyle/E402.py --no-cache --select E402`.
+Then run Ruff locally with (e.g.) `cargo run -p ruff_cli -- check crates/ruff/resources/test/fixtures/pycodestyle/E402.py --no-cache --select E402`.

 Once you're satisfied with the output, codify the behavior as a snapshot test by adding a new `test_case` macro in the relevant `crates/ruff/src/[linter]/mod.rs` file.
 Then, run `cargo test --all`.